Marine Bilge Pumps: The Ultimate Guide for Ships

 Reciprocating Bilge Pumps

-Like diaphragm types, reciprocating (or piston) bilge pumpsare also a type of positive displacement pump.
+Like diaphragm types, reciprocating (or piston) bilge pumps are also a positive displacement pump.

 They can run dry, remove all boat bilge water, and have an easier time pumping vertically than centrifugal types.